4.1 Musical Case 1: Sonic Exile as a Shared Journey Through Improvisation

 We will return, no matter how long the journey takes."

 Abu Arab, born Ibrahim Mohammed Saleh in 1931, is widely known as "the poet of the revolution."
 His artistry is deeply entwined with Palestinian folk traditions, making his work both a reflection and a vessel of the collective pain and aspirations of the Palestinian people.
-Having been displaced during the Nakba in 1948, Abu Arab became a refugee in Syria.
-His lyrics and melodies extends into the spirit of storytelling and cultural resistance embedded in his work.
-His music becomes an unspoken dialogue within our own creative process.
-This dynamic interplay between the past and the present reflects the themes of continuity and resilience central to this research.
+Abu Arab fled to Syria as a refugee after being uprooted during the 1948 Nakba.
+The narrative and cultural resistance that is ingrained in his work is reflected in his lyrics and melodies.

-The following fragment, ‘Aabir al-Layl (عابر الليل), written by Mohammad Alqaisi, speaks to the unyielding determination to move forward despite the overwhelming challenges of displacement and pain.
-The poet’s words evoke the image of a journey, where each step is heavy with sorrow yet driven by the connection to the homeland.
+The following poem, 'Aabir al-Layl (عابر الليل), by Mohammad Alqaisi, speaks of the determination to move on in the face of tremendous loss regarding displacement and persecution.
+Its words paint a picture in the reader's mind that describes a walk in which each step is heavy with sorrow, yet it is done under the deep pull of loyalty to one's country.

 Arabic Text: